Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 3. To run, use the following:
 '.\printTests.exe'
 4. Program will run the printing tests.
 5. Observe the 'EXPECTING' and 'GOT' results.
-Matching means a success.
+Matching means success.

 ========================================================================